adebola-io/siphon/docs/CONFIG.md

 #### `allowJSX`

 Determines whether React's JSX syntax should be parsed along with regular javascript.
+Each JSX element will be replaced with its DOM equivalent.
 The default value is `false`.

 #### `internalStyles`